Bhavinkumar-Vegad/all-checklist/developer/quickchecklist-existing-freelancing-website-kickoff.md

 ## SEO and Analytics:

 * [ ] Review the website's current search engine ranking and SEO performance.
-* [ ] Plan for SEO optimization, including on*page SEO elements and metadata.
+* [ ] Plan for SEO optimization, including on-page SEO elements and metadata.
 * [ ] Set up or review the integration of analytics tools (e.g., Google Analytics) for tracking website performance.

 ## Communication and Collaboration: